-Study trips and costs
+Study trips and costs Optional

-You may choose to undertake an optional work placement in year three, for example an internship at a record label.
+You may choose to undertake an optional work placement in Year 3, for example an internship at a record label.
 Travel, accommodation and subsistence costs will vary depending on placement duration and location.

 The travel, accommodation, subsistence and/or materials costs associated with optional Year 3 projects (for example a European tour or album release) can vary considerably.
-Typically, students have budgeted between £100 - £3000, depending or project specifics and ambition.
+Typically, students have budgeted between $\pm 100 - \pm 3000$ depending on project specifics and ambition.
 It should be noted that students are recommended to develop and budget any optional projects with the view to either break-even or make a profit.